Zouzou (film): Plot

 Zouzou and Claire deliver laundry to the music hall and go dancing with Jean that night.
 A bully tries to force Zouzou to dance and Jean knocks him out.
 Zouzou is oblivious to the attraction between Jean and Claire.
 Claire eventually confesses her love for Jean to her mother: She is heartbroken because she loves Zouzou, Zouzou loves him so, and Jean does not believe it.

 Barbara is late for rehearsal after oversleeping with her lover, who leaves that day for Brazil.
 Trompe despairs, believing the show will flop, and the chorus girls persuade Zouzou to try on a costume (she looks beautiful).
 Jean uses her to adjust his spotlight, and while she is dancing for her own pleasure, raises the curtain.
 Trompe sees her and she flees.
 Meanwhile Jean helps Barbara to leave the theater and follow her lover.
 She kisses him in gratitude.
 Zouzou sees them and tells Claire.

-Papa Melé falls from scaffolding and is brought home by friends.
+Papa Melé falls from the scaffolding and is brought home by friends.
 While they go for a doctor, he dies, with Zouzou beside him.
 She runs out into the streets, screaming, in search of Jean and witnesses Julot murdering the bully Jean decked in the dancehall.
 Jean is accused (he foolishly picked up the gun), and the police ignore Zouzou.
 She needs money to mount his defense and begs Trompe to put her on stage.

 Cut to her opening night, which is a triumph.
 During her debut, she sees a newspaper photo of Julot, who has been arrested for a bank robbery.
 Over Josette's objections, she rushes to the police station to identify him incontrovertibly by the finger missing on his right hand, then gives her statement.
 The show goes on without her, with encores.
 She returns and performs the song about an unfaithful lover, “There is only one man in Paris for me...” that Barbara sang so badly earlier in the film.

 Jean is released from jail, and Zouzou watches his reunion with Claire from a distance.
 She runs back to the theater.
 Cut to a paper hanger pasting a banner over the poster of her face.
 It reads “100e representation” (100th performance).
 Cut to Zouzou on stage, wistfully singing.

 A curtain draws across the scene.